rafaelparayno/git-tutorial/README.md

-# GIT brances
+# GIT branches

--listing all brances
+-listing all branches

-- changing brances
+- changing branches

 - merging a branch